IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 tip.

 As our selected chain grows, the write buffer does as well.
 At opportune times (elaborated below), we will flush some prefix of the write buffer to disk.
+For the first developmental increment, we will likely flush as soon and as often as possible.
+That's a simpler target to start with, but its performance will be insufficient, so a later increment will tune the flush batching method.
+We anticipate the change that tunes the batching will be local to the one function that does flushing.

 ## The flush lock